Top Brands Making The Most Of Video Marketing

 Understand the Audience

-Branching out is always a good idea—but on your first video.
-When GoPro branched out with their audience through the fireman saving a kitten video, they did it with an end goal in mind.
+Branching out is always a good idea—but not in your first video.
+When GoPro expanded its target audience through the fireman saving a kitten video, they did it with an end goal in mind.
 It’s to broaden their already well-established brand image.

 However, before getting to that stage, understanding what the audience wants—like the Facebook educational snippet is the best way to use video content to the best of your abilities.